-Schedule a free online tour for your group of five or more adults.
-These live, interactive tours feature high-resolution images of artworks and provide virtual visitors an opportunity to engage in conversation with the museum’s docents.
+Schedule a free virtual tour for your group of ten or more adults.
+These live, interactive tours feature high-resolution images of artworks and provide online visitors an opportunity to engage in conversation with the museum’s docents.
 The tours are thematic explorations of both the museum’s permanent collections and special exhibitions.
 Using the online meeting platform Zoom, participants have the opportunity to examine and respond to exceptional artworks.
 These tours for adults are approximately one hour long and can also accommodate children.
-To schedule your adult group, please use the online reservation form.
-All online tours must be scheduled at least four weeks in advance.
+To schedule your adult group, please use the virtual reservation form.
+All virtual tours must be scheduled at least four weeks in advance.

-Online tours for adults are offered in the following languages by request: English, Japanese, Korean, Mandarin, Cantonese, Hindi, Turkish, French, and Spanish.
+Virtual tours for adults are offered in the following languages by request: English, Cantonese, French, Hindi, Japanese, Korean, and Mandarin.

 Explore Buddhist Art

 Encounter the beauty and diversity of Buddhist religious art across Asia on this docent-led online tour.
 From Buddhism’s origins in India and Nepal to its eventual arrival in Japan and Indonesia, participants can follow the journey of Buddhist art throughout the continent.
 Featuring works from the exhibit Encountering the Buddha: Art and Practice Across Asia and selections from the permanent collections, participants will receive an introduction to sites of contemplation and sacred power in Buddhist art and practice.

 Freer in Egypt